mbateman/FOODit-JavaTest/README.md

 Create the set of REST API's that can answer the following questions:

   1. Total number of orders for each restaurant
-  2. Total amount of sales per restaurant
+  2. Total amount (money) of sales per restaurant
   3. The most frequently ordered meals on FOODit Platform
   4. The most frequently ordered category for each restaurant